Act It Out

 MEET THE AUTHOR

 Jeannie Stefonek, M. Ed., is the autism consultant for the Redwood Falls (MN) school district, and works there as a high school special education teacher.
-She runs a summer program for teens with ASD called "Camp Friendship,” and speaks on various topics at the Autism Society of Minnesota's annual conference.
+She runs a summer program for teens with ASD called "Camp Friendship,” and speaks on various topics.